 The official website tells us that the movie, The Conqueror of Shamballa, is already available for pre-order.
 It's been out in Japan for quite a while, but the limited edition Japanese with English subtitles had been quite pricey.
 Now, we have the official English language release!
-(At least, you do in America.)

-Meanwhile, I've found that an advantage to having friends in Japan is that you get to taunt people with screenshots of the OVAs...
+I've found that an advantage to having friends in Japan is that you get to taunt people with screenshots of the OVAs...

 This site got 2,468 hits yesterday.
 Keep up the good work!